RGunning/jc_crontab/README.md

 - Cwd
 - Net::LDAP

-If using the compiled script nothing needs done
+Alternatively download the compiled script from the releases to avoid installing perl modules.

 Usage
 ----------